+issuing electronic money

+the activity specified in article 9B of the Regulated Activities Order (Issuing electronic money), which is the activity of issuing electronic money by:

+- (a) a credit institution, a credit union or a municipal bank; or - (b) a person who is deemed to have been granted authorisation under regulation 74 of the Electronic Money Regulations or who falls within regulation 76(1) of the Electronic Money Regulations.

+Amend the following definitions as shown:

+base currency ...

-issuing electronic money tivity specified in article 9B of the Regulated Activities Order ng electronic money), which is the activity of issuing electronic v by: (a) a credit institution, a credit union or a municipal bank; or (b) a person who is deemed to have been granted authorisation under regulation 74 of the Electronic Money Regulations or who falls within regulation 76(1) of the Electronic Money Regulations .
-Amend the follow ing defi nitions as shown: base currency (2) (in ELM , GENPRU and BIPRU) (in relation to a firm) the currency in which that firm's books of account are drawn up.
-CAD investment firm invest to the that D bank , the meaning set out BIPRU 1.1.14R (Types of investment firm: CAD terment firm), which in summary is an investment firm that is subject requirements imposed by MiFID (or which would be subject to Directive if its head office were in an EEA State) but excluding a a building society , an ELMI , a credit institution , a local and an bt CAD firm .
-Compulsory Jurisdiction payme other risdiction of the Financial Ombudsman Service to which firms , and ent service providers and electronic money issuers (and certain persons as a result of the Ombudsman Transitional Order or section)(b) and (c) of the Act) are compulsorily subject. consumer credit activity - ne of the following activities carried on by a licensee , firm , or ent service provider or electronic money issuer : where e at the time of the act or omission complained of: (g) the licensee, firm, or payment service provider or electronic money issuer was:
+(2) (in ELM, GENPRU and BIPRU) (in relation to a firm) the currency in which that firm's books of account are drawn up.

+CAD investment firm

+has the meaning set out BIPRU 1.1.14R (Types of investment firm: CAD investment firm), which in summary is an investment firm that is subject to the requirements imposed by MiFID (or which would be subject to that Directive if its head office were in an EEA State) but excluding a bank, a building society, an ELMI, a credit institution, a local and an exempt CAD firm.

+Compulsory Jurisdiction

+the jurisdiction of the Financial Ombudsman Service to which firms, and payment service providers and electronic money issuers (and certain other persons as a result of the Ombudsman Transitional Order or section 226(2)(b) and (c) of the Act) are compulsorily subject.

+consumer credit activity

+any one of the following activities carried on by a licensee, firm, or payment service provider or electronic money issuer:

+where at the time of the act or omission complained of:

+(g) the licensee, firm, or payment service provider or electronic money issuer was:

-- (i) covered by a standard licence under the Consumer Credit Act 1974 (as amended); or - (ii) authorised to carry on an activity by virtue of section 34(A) of that Act; or - (iii) in accordance with regulation 26(2) of the Payment Services Regulations or regulation 31 of the Electronic Money Regulations, was not required to hold a licence for consumer credit business under section 21 of the Consumer Credit Act 1974; and - (h) the activity was carried on in the course of a business of a type specified in accordance with section 226A(2)(e) of the Act: - credit institution (1)
+- (i) covered by a standard licence under the Consumer Credit Act 1974 (as amended); or - (ii) authorised to carry on an activity by virtue of section 34(A) of that Act; or - (iii) in accordance with regulation 26(2) of the PaymentServices Regulations or regulation 31 of the ElectronicMoney Regulations, was not required to hold a licence for consumer credit business under section 21 of the Consumer Credit Act 1974; and - (h) the activity was carried on in the course of a business of a type specified in accordance with section 226A(2)(e) of the Act:

+credit institution

-- (except in REC) (in accordance with articles 4(1) and 107 of the BCD) : - (a) an undertaking whose business is to receive deposits or other repayable funds from the public and to grant credits for its own account; and - (b) an electronic money institution within the meaning of the E-Money Directive; [deleted]
+- (1) (except in REC) (in accordance with articles 4(1) and 107 of the BCD): - (a) an undertaking whose business is to receive deposits or other repayable funds from the public and to grant credits for its own account; and - (b) an electronic money institution within the meaning of the E-Money Directive; [deleted]